evanx/nodal-direct-service-adapter/README.md

   },
 ```

-Our automated test runner will invoke `setup` and `expect` on the service using the above declarations.
+Our automated test runner will invoke `setup` and finally `expect` on the service using the above declarations e.g. for the contents of the `cache` and the `id` to `remove.`

 --
 https://twitter.com/evanxsummers